kamilszymczak1/my_solutions/README.md

 codeforces - Codeforces (https://codeforces.com/) - a programming contest website based in Russia, my username: kamilszymczak1

+The problems in the codeforces directory are grouped by contests where they appeared.
+For instance, the Codeforces Round 777 (div2) could be found at codeforces.com/contest/1647, so my solutions to the problems from the round can be found in the directory codeforces/contests/1647.

 cses - The CSES Problem Set (https://cses.fi/problemset/) - a collection of algorithmic programming problems, my username: kamilszymczak1